playbenny/benny_manual/docs/sidebar.md

 **Cycle random** - a voice is picked at random from the currently unused ones.

 **Notememory** - it keeps track of which voice last played a particular note and returns to that one.
-This is how (for example) the prophet 600 allocated midi to voices.
+This is how (for example) the prophet 600 allocated notes to voices.

 In the two 'blind' modes successive triggers of the same note (without a noteoff inbetween) get new voices.
 In the other modes they're allocated to the same voice.
 For keyboards that send poly pressure messages as just more noteon velocities the non-blind modes work well.